Hi, I’m Emily

 After graduating with an English degree from The University of Sheffield, I worked for an agency as a lead learning designer on award-winning training programmes for huge organizations like the NHS and British Airways.

 I specialized in leadership development.
-After work, I mentored students from a local university.
+After work, I mentored students from a local university something which I did for the next 10 years!

 I’ve always loved self-improvement and behavioural science.
 Working alongside business leaders, organizational psychologists and executive coaches, introduced me to vast amount of exciting research, theories and models which I taught to others.